Victoras2007/PlayerGoalPrediction/README.md

 ![License](https://img.shields.io/github/license/Sotia04/PlayerGoalPrediction)
 **Target:**
 The project aims to predict the number of goals a player will score in an upcoming match in the Premier League based on previous match statistics of that player.

-> **TL;DR** — Feed recent match stats into our model and get an expected goal tally for the upcoming fixture.
-Useful for coaches, analysts, scouts, fantasy managers, and curious fans.
->
->
-**Purpose:**
-Knowing the predicted number of goals a player might score in an upcoming match is a useful insight for the scouting department of the team.
-Also, knowing the goals that will be scored in an upcoming match by a player assists in setting up the starting XI and adjusting the tactics of the match.
+>Knowing the predicted number of goals a player might score in an upcoming match is a useful insight for the scouting department of the team. >Also, knowing the goals that will be scored in an upcoming match by a player assists in setting up the starting XI and adjusting the tactics of >the match.
 Moreover, it can help manage the team's attacking players and help the scouting team make decisions on potential transfers.
-Lastly, it will assist fans to bet on players scoring in upcoming matches.
+Lastly, it >will assist fans to bet on players scoring in upcoming matches.

 **How our project works:**
 We build the model using machine learning techniques and trained it on previous match statistics.